 - Breast milk jaundice: occurs 5-7 days after birth, typically peaks at 14 days and can last as long as a few months.
 It’s thought to be caused by an increased concentration of an enzyme (β-glucuronidase) in breast milk.
 Breast milk jaundice is common in breastfed babies and is physiologically normal and nothing to worry about.

-It's normal to have some bilirubin in your blood.
-Older children and adults should have bilirubin levels at or below 1mg/dL (milligrams per deciliter).
+It’s normal to have some bilirubin in your blood.
+Normal bilirubin levels for older children and adults should be at or below 1mg/dL (milligrams per deciliter).

 Almost all babies have increased bilirubin levels within 1-2 days of birth.
 Newborn jaundice (neonatal hyperbilirubinaemia) is diagnosed when blood levels of bilirubin are over 5mg/dL.

-The below bilirubin levels are acording to the American Academy of Family Physicians:
+The below bilirubin levels are according to the American Academy of Family Physicians: